-As a truly global business school, we understand the needs of international students.
+As a global business school, we understand the needs of international students.
 The Career Management Center (CMC) works closely with you to identify your unique challenges and helps you seek out the best resources available.

 Immigration Attorney Workshop

-If you are looking to begin your business career in the US, start here.
 As an MMS: FOB international student, you are expected to attend our Immigration Attorney Workshop presented by experienced immigration lawyers.
 An immigration attorney presents key facts and processes that you should consider when conducting a job search.
 Information includes common ways to acquire US work authorization upon graduation, company sponsorship for a US internship, H-1B visa costs, Green Cards, and more.

 Domestic & International Opportunities